 GSISE encourages several international education projects and takes in international students under the partnership with oversea universities, such as Dual Master Degree Program (DMDP) and Dual Docter Degree Program (DDDP).
 GSISE continues creating an environment where Japanese and foreign students study together beyond the cultural difference and values and produce a global workforce that can play a leading role in society.
 GSISE will strengthen the link between undergraduate and graduate studies and, through education and research where Japanese students and international students work together (in both English and Japanese-medium courses), produce a global workforce that can play a leading role in society.

-We have made several significant research developments in unique areas such as mixed reality technology which combines the real world and the virtual world (e.g., Mixed Reality Pre-visualization in Filmmaking project), the Digital Humanities for Japanese Arts and Cultures projectfor digitally archiving Japanese culture such as the Gion festival and Noh dance, the Frontier Research for Natural Disaster Mitigation project which involves the collaboration of researchers in civil engineering, sensing technologies, and information and communication technologies, and a project to improve the sound-scape of daily life through the application of acoustic technology.
-Our researchers and students have publicized their accomplishments in academic journals and at conferences domestically and worldwide and we are proud to say that over the course of our history many have received international acclaim.
+In the close cooperation with industry, government and the local community, GSISE has made significant research developments in unique areas such as mixed reality technology which combines the real world and the virtual world, the Digital Humanities for Japanese Arts and Cultures project for digitally archiving Japanese culture such as the Gion festival and Noh dance, the Frontier Research for Natural Disaster Mitigation project which involves the collaboration of researchers in civil engineering, sensing technologies, and information and communication technologies, and a project to improve the sound-scape of daily life through the application of acoustic technology.
+GSISE receives significant amount of research budget from the government because of these unique researches that have been highly praised both at home and abroad.
+Our researchers and students have publicized their accomplishments in academic journals and at conferences domestically as well as worldwide and we are proud to say that over the course of our history many have received international acclaim.

 Professor and Dean